-Literacy: The average performance of students on the MCAP will increase by 10% for ELA between the Spring 2024 and Spring 2025 data release and the number of students meeting their growth goals on the NWEA MAP assessment in ELA will increase by 10%.
-Math: The average performance of students on the MCAP will increase by 10% for Mathematics between the Spring 2023 and Spring 2024 data release and the number of students meeting their growth goals on the NWEA MAP assessment in Mathematics will increase by 10%.
-Other: Students will have a one-to-one ratio of devices for use at school, with support for at home access as possible, including the continued development of technology skills through a third resource class for all students of Technology/Computers resulting in increased student understanding and skill in use of technology.
+Literacy: The average performance of students on the MCAP will increase by 10% for ELA between the Spring 2025 and Spring 2026 data release and the number of students meeting their growth goals on the NWEA MAP assessment in ELA will increase by 10%.
+Math: The average performance of students on the MCAP will increase by 10% for Mathematics between the Spring 2025 and Spring 2026 data release and the number of students meeting their growth goals on the NWEA MAP assessment in Mathematics will increase by 10%.
+Other: The percentage of students scoring proficient on the MISA assessment will increase by 10 percent.
 Other: Continued use of standardized and consistent office referral documents and data collection and the continued integration of the Director of Student Wellness into the routines of the school to promote equity.